Nsustain/.github/profile/README.md

 are possibly the most-knowledgeable group that knows very well about the environment.

-The same goes for scientists, environmentalists, or anyone working closely with the environment.
+The same goes for scientists, environmentalists, or doctors.
-We need a way to connect people who work in the frontlines with people who want to support them with our technological skills or whatever talent you have.
+Anyone who work closely with the environment.
+Anyone who work in the frontlines.

 You see, this is a win-win situation.
 Farmers get technological support.
 We get real-world,